mfridman/goose-docs/docs/blog/posts/2022-12-sql-migration-files.md

     ```

 The Up migration contains 100,001 unique statements and they are sent to the server one-by-one
 within the same transaction.
-This migration will take ~38 seconds to complete due to the number of
+This migration will take ~38s to complete due to the number of round
-round trips.
+trips.

 Using postgres as an example, here's what the logs show: